Spotted: Royal Caribbean adds soda package and internet combo

 While the drink packages do include quite a lot of beverages, not everything can be had with a package.
 Depending on your habits and preferences, this may or may not be a deal breaker.

-Royal Caribbean's deluxe drink package allow for guests to enjoy drinks such as Labadoozies, Coco locos, after dinner shots or the drink of the day with the but does not include the souvenir mugs/glasses they are often served in.
+Royal Caribbean's deluxe drink package allows guests to enjoy drinks such as Labadoozies, Coco Locos, after-dinner shots, or the drink of the day, but it does not include the souvenir mugs/glasses they are often served in.

 5. You can (usually) cancel the package

-If you find yourself with buyer's remorse when it comes to a drink package, there are options available for cancelling and getting your money back.
+If you find yourself with buyer's remorse when it comes to a drink package, there are options available for canceling and getting your money back.

 1. Log into your Royal Caribbean account and proceed to the Cruise Planner for the sailing you have in mind.